havelaer/vite-surf/README.md

    },
 ```

-Remove some files, and add some new ones.
+Remove some files, and add some new ones:

 ```diff
     node_modules/